Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 2. keep shops and restaurants **up and running**
 3. use helpers as **efficiently and safely** as possible

-At the time I'm finishing this project (end of April) measures are starting to get loosened slowly.
+At the time I'm finishing this project (end of April) lockdown measures are starting to get loosened slowly.
 Certain types of shops are allowed to open again and the government is monitoring the numbers to make a decision on how to proceed.

-Either way, it will probably still take considerably more time for our persons at risk to be allowed to go back to normal life.
-Also restaurants are not part of the shops that are allowed to reopen soon.
+**Either way, it will probably still take considerably more time for our persons at risk to be allowed to go back to normal life.** Also restaurants are not part of the shops that are allowed to reopen soon.
 So while tension lifted somehow, the aforementioned problems still exist.
 Also other parts of the world aren't as far progressed yet.
-And of course, it can always come back, or we can be hit by some other pandemic.
+And of course, overwhelming infection rates can always come back, or we can be hit by some other pandemic altogether.

 **The purpose of this project is creating a small POC (proof of concept) to help tackling our three problems by creating a simple but efficient recommender system that could be used to place actual orders.**